Orthosymplectic Feigin-Semikhatov duality: Rational case: exceptional subregular -algebra

 where $J_\lambda$ is the annihilating ideal in $U(\g)$ of the highest weight $\g$-module $L(\lambda)$ ($\lambda\in \h^*$) and $[\Pr^k]$ the set of equivalent classes of $\Pr^k$ under the dot action of $W$ as $J_\lambda=J_\mu$ iff $\mu\in W\circ \lambda$.

-The Zhu's algebra of the universal $\W$-algebra $\W^k(\g,f)$ is isomorphic to the corresponding finite $\W$-algebra $U(\g,f)$ \cite{Pr}, which is isomorphic to the finite analogue of the BRST reduction $H_f^0(U(\g))$ (see \cite{A1,DK}).
+Still for a general $\g$ and given a nilpotent element $f\in\g$, the Zhu's algebra of the universal $\W$-algebra $\W^k(\g,f)$ is isomorphic to the corresponding finite $\W$-algebra $U(\g,f)$ \cite{Pr}, which is isomorphic to the finite analogue of the BRST reduction $H_f^0(U(\g))$ (see \cite{A1,DK}).
 Moreover, we have an isomorphism of $\C$-algebras

 By \cite{Lo}, $H_{f}^0(U(\g)/J_\lambda)\neq 0$ does not vanish only if $\lambda$ lies in